 How to value your Rapid Rewards points

-We’ve told you how we calculate the value of Rapid Rewards points, but, truly, the value of points is subjective – depending on your goals for your points and how you ultimately end up using them.
-Here are some questions you should ask yourself in valuing your Rapid Rewards points:
+We’ve told you how we calculate the value of Rapid Rewards points, but the value of points is truly subjective – they depend on your goals and how you ultimately end up using them.
+Here are some questions you should ask yourself when valuing your Rapid Rewards points:

 - How do you prefer to redeem your points?
 Do you intend to redeem your points for anything besides Southwest flights?
-If so, you’ll probably have to shave some cents off your rewards value, since the value of redemption options outside of Southwest flights tends to be low.
+If so, you may have to cut their value in half, if not more, since the value of redemption options outside of Southwest airfare tends to be low.

 - What class do you prefer to fly in?
-Class is almost a moot point on Southwest flights – you get a few additional perks and priority seating in Business Select class, but otherwise, everyone sits in the same seats.
+Class is almost a moot point when you fly Southwest – you get a few additional perks and priority seating in Business Select class, but otherwise, everyone sits in the same seats.
 Still, you should decide ahead of time if you prefer a Business Select fare, since the points will have a lower value.

 - Where are you flying from?
 If you live in a major city, you may find yourself with more flight options (and more options for Wanna Get Away fares) than if you live in a smaller city.